voxpupuli/rspec-puppet-facts/README.md

 ## Specifying a default Facter version

 By default, `on_supported_os` will return the facts for the version of Facter that it has loaded.
-It will check for the loaded Puppet version and maps that to the Facter version that Perforce released in the matching AIO.
-The mapping is stored in `ext/puppet_agent_components.json` (check the [maintenance](#maintenance) section for details) and computated in the `facter_version_for_puppet_version` method.
+It will match the Facter version based on the loaded Puppet version to what the official packages provide.
+The mapping is
+stored in `ext/puppet_agent_components.json` (check the [maintenance](#maintenance) section for details) and computated in the `facter_version_for_puppet_version` method.
 This behaviour can be overridden by